pwrlabs/pwrlabs-docs/docs/developers/sdks/send-transactions-to-pwr-chain.md

         // Setting up your wallet in the SDK wallet := wallet.FromPrivateKey(privateKey)
-        // VIDA used to send the transaction to vida := 123
+        // VIDA used to send the transaction to vidaId := 123
         // Buffer data to be included in the transaction data := []byte("Hello world")

-        // Send the data at vida 123 to the chain tx := wallet.SendVMData(vida, data)
+        // Send the data at vidaId 123 to the chain tx := wallet.SendVMData(vidaId, data)

         // Error handling
         if tx.Success {